* Powell says Fed can be patient as U.S. economy evolves in 2019

 Crude prices held near one-month highs, but a more than week-long in oil rally slowed as optimism surrounding U.S.-China trade talks faded a little.

-In early Asian trade, West Texas Intermediate crude futures slipped 0.7 percent to $52.23 per barrel.
-(Additional reporting by Hideyuki Sano Editing by Shri Navaratnam)
+In Asian trade, West Texas Intermediate crude futures slipped 0.6 percent to $52.30 per barrel.
+(Reporting by Tomo Uetake & Hideyuki Sano; Editing by Shri Navaratnam and Richard Borsuk)